-positional arguments:

-path path to workspace definition file (it will look for a "conanws.

-⊶yml" inside if a directory is given)

-inside if a directory is given,

-optional arguments:

--h,help show this help message and exit
+-h, --help show this help message and exit '''

--b [BUILD],build [BUILD]

-Optional, use it to choose if you want to build from sources: build Build all from sources, do not use binary packages.

-build=never Never build, use binary packages or fail if a
+''' -b [BUILD], --build [BUILD] Optional, use it to choose if you want to build from sources: --build Build all from sources, do not use binary packages. --build=never Never build, use binary packages or fail if a →binarv package is not found. --build=missing Build from code if a binary package is not found. --build=cascade Will build from code all -the nodes with some dependency being built (for any reason).

-⇔binary

-package is not foundbuild=missing Build from code if a binary package is not foundbuild=cascade Will build from code all

-⇔the

-nodes with some dependency being built (for any reason).
 Can be used together with any other build policy.
-Useful to make sure

-⇔that

-any new change introduced in a dependency is incorporated by building again the packagebuild=outdated Build from code if
+Useful to make sure any new change introduced in a dependency is incorporated by building again the package. --build=outdated Build from code if →the binary is not built with the current recipe or when missing a binary package. --build=[pattern] Build always these packages →from source, but never build the others.

-→the

-binary is not built with the current recipe or when missing a binary packagebuild=[pattern] Build always these packages.

-\hookrightarrow from

-(continues on next page)

-''' (continued from previous page) source, but never build the others.
 Allows multiple --build parameters. 'pattern' is a fnmatch file pattern of a package reference.
-Default behavior: If you don't specify anything, it. →will be similar to '--build=never', but package recipes can override →it with their 'build_policy' attribute in the conanfile.py. -r REMOTE, --remote REMOTE Look in the specified remote server Will check the remote and in case a newer version -u, --update and/or revision of the dependencies exists there, it will install those in the local cache.
+Default behavior: If you don't specify anything, it -will be similar to '--build=never', but package recipes can override ⇔it with their 'build_policy' attribute in the conanfile.py. -r REMOTE, --remote REMOTE Look in the specified remote server Will check the remote and in case a newer version -u, --update and/or revision of the dependencies exists there, it will install those in the local cache.
 When using version ranges, it will install the latest version that satisfies the range.
-Also, if using revisions, it will update to the latest revision for the resolved version range. -1 [LOCKFILE], --lockfile [LOCKFILE] Path to a lockfile or folder containing 'conan.lock' file. →Lockfile can be updated if packages change -e ENV_HOST, --env ENV_HOST Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++ -e:b ENV_BUILD, --env:build ENV_BUILD Environment variables that will be set during the package build (build machine). e.g.: -e CXX=/usr/bin/clang++ -e:h ENV_HOST, --env:host ENV_HOST Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++ -o OPTIONS_HOST, --options OPTIONS_HOST Define options values (host machine), e.g.: -o Pkg:with_qt=true -o:b OPTIONS_BUILD, --options:build OPTIONS_BUILD Define options values (build machine), e.g.: -o Pkg:with_qt=true -o:h OPTIONS_HOST, --options:host OPTIONS_HOST Define options values (host machine), e.g.: -o Pkg:with_qt=true -pr PROFILE_HOST, --profile PROFILE_HOST Apply the specified profile to the host machine -pr:b PROFILE_BUILD, --profile:build PROFILE_BUILD Apply the specified profile to the build machine -pr:h PROFILE_HOST, --profile:host PROFILE_HOST Apply the specified profile to the host machine -s SETTINGS_HOST, --settings SETTINGS_HOST Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=gcc -s:b SETTINGS_BUILD, --settings:build SETTINGS_BUILD Settings to build the package, overwriting the defaults (build machine). e.g.: -s compiler=gcc -s:h SETTINGS_HOST, --settings:host SETTINGS_HOST Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=qcc -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Folder where the workspace files will be created (default to (continues on next page) '''
+Also, if using revisions, it will update to the latest revision for the resolved version range. -l [LOCKFILE], --lockfile [LOCKFILE] Path to a lockfile or folder containing 'conan.lock' file. →Lockfile can be updated if packages change -e ENV_HOST, --env ENV_HOST Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++ -e:b ENV_BUILD, --env:build ENV_BUILD Environment variables that will be set during the package build (build machine). e.g.: -e CXX=/usr/bin/clang++ -e:h ENV_HOST, --env:host ENV_HOST Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++ -o OPTIONS_HOST, --options OPTIONS_HOST Define options values (host machine), e.g.: -o Pkg:with_qt=true -o:b OPTIONS_BUILD, --options:build OPTIONS_BUILD Define options values (build machine), e.g.: -o Pkg:with_qt=true -o:h OPTIONS_HOST, --options:host OPTIONS_HOST Define options values (host machine), e.g.: -o Pkg:with_qt=true (continues on next page) '''